 This step only appears if you selected a relational interface, such as Many to Many or Translations.
-If you're unfamiliar with relationships you can learn how to configure them in our Relationships Guide.
+Learn more about Relationships.

 Interfaces are highly customizable with options that allow you to tailor them to individual uses.
 These vary depending on interface complexity, with less-common options hidden within an "Advanced" accordion.
 In addition to an interface's custom options, every field has a system option for its width.
 Learn more about this within the Field Layout section below.

 You can change the layout of fields on the Item Detail page to create tailored forms for each collection.
 Layout is configured through the following settings: